mesopelagique/Macross/README.md

 ### to a specific `File`

 ```4d
-$マクロス.exportToFile($yourFile)
+$マクロス.exportToFile($yourFile) // 4D.File
 ```

 ## user interface

-This project contains also a form which could display and edit the `Macross` class.
+This project contains also a form which could display and edit the `Macross` class in a simple list box.